You are viewing a story from harrypotterfanfiction.com

 Hermione almost laughed.
 “Are you insane?
 Never in my life have I -- I’m not sleeping with George!
 I hadn’t seen him in years when--”

 “Don’t lie to me!”
-Ron roared in her face.
+Ron roared.
 “Don’t tell me I’m crazy!
 Don’t pretend it’s nothing!
 I know what’s going on!
 It explains why you left like that--”

 More green flames began to burst from the fireplace.
 George clambered into the room, dropping a container onto the floor when he saw the scene in front of him, but both Hermione and Ron ignored him.